maim-lain/mythicmanor/weeks/week1.md

 #### Afternoon:
 - Library -> Chat with Nefari
-    - Optional: Best Responses
     - Reading is one of my hobbies
     - Sure
     - If you need more material..
 - Fitness Center -> Workout
     - Yeah
     - Ask for help